holdenweb/textual-forms/README.md

 Fields, each of which is associated with a Widget instance, which may be of the Field's default type or passed as an argument to the Field instance.

-When a form is created it optionally takes a `data` and a `files` dict, either or both of which may initially be empty.
+When a form is created it optionally takes a `data` and a `files` mapping, either or both of which may initially be empty.
+The fields whose names appear as keys in the mapping are populated with the associated value.

 Field values are validated whenever their widgets lose focus (i.e. a Blur event is raised).
 Each field has an `_errors` private attribute that is initially set